Nauja/Entropy/README.md

 composed of a multitude of independent systems each having little responsibilities rather than a single system with a lot.
 Thus it can be seen as the [single responsibility principle](https://en.wikipedia.org/wiki/Single_responsibility_principle).

+Of course we don't fully understand how nature works, but this is a k-approximation; and you will see with examples given that code written this way tend to be clearer.
+Ultimately it provides a way to measure entropy in your code and use it as a metric.

 ## Tools